manaakiwhenua/nzsluc/README.md

 1. **Primary land use** A justification should be given for the choice of primary land uses (e.g. land area, economic value, duration).
 1. **Provenance** Source information (i.e. geographic scale, time/date, operator, and confidence) shall be recorded.

 <!-- ![a worked example](figs/Framework-Classification-01.png)
 Fig N. Overview figure. -->

 ### Purpose

+Different land use maps are made for different intended purposes, because of the necessity of making decisions about how information is organised that constrain its appliciblity.
+It is a best practice to explicitly state the purpose for which land use classification systems are designed.
+This purpose will inform other decisions.
+When deciding on this purpose, consider what questions are likely to be answered if land use information is systematically organised according to the classification system.
+A 2013 Stats NZ report[^2] provides a useful framing for these questions as "enduring", i.e. questions that don't really change over time, but the way we answer them (under a type of system or architecture) does.

+A choice of geographic unit that make extension and re-organisation of land use information difficult (such as property parcels) can be made for _pragmatic_ reasons, but should be justified.
+Possible justifications include: alignment with existing tools or published data, computational feasibility, the expected absense of finer-scale input data, restrictions on the use of required input data, or privacy.
+Where possible, a specification to use grids without pre-defined boundaries (such as [DGGS zones](https://docs.ogc.org/as/20-040r3/20-040r3.html), or raster grids) should be preferred.

+### Extensibility

+It should always be possible to "extend" or "widen" a classification system with more properties/attributes that can be determined by other users, such that information can be re-organised, re-presented, and corrected according to local priorities, to be owned by hapū and iwi without an expectation that this will be visible "upstream".

+Allowing both a class hierarchy and the annotation of multiple attributes is intended to enable the representation of whakapapa and whanaungatanga (the origins, interdependencies, and interconnections) within a land use classification system; and to represent the multiplicity of uses any area of land can simultaneously be associated with, that may go beyond the original intended purpose of a land use classification system.

 ### Data quality